Our Work

 The Center’s Launch

-The Center of American Indian and Minority Health was established at the University of Minnesota Medical School in 1987.
-The Minnesota Legislature approved a plan developed by co-founders Ruth A. Myers, a member of the Grand Portage Band of Lake Superior Chippewa and a leader in American Indian education, and Robert Pozos, a medical school faculty member.
+The Center of American Indian and Minority Health was established at the University of Minnesota Medical School on the Duluth campus in 1987 by co-founders Ruth A. Myers, a member of the Grand Portage Band of Lake Superior Chippewa and a leader in American Indian education, and Robert Pozos, a medical school faculty member.
+Read our original legislative document to learn more about our history.

 Building on the success of NAM, the center developed a variety of programs and opportunities for Native American students at all education levels, from kindergarten through medical school.